phamcongthuy/challenge/_connect/los-angeles-master-chorale.md

   their local parks in Los Angeles, which is aligned with the metric of increasing the number of parks with inter-generational play opportunities and increase attendance at cultural events.
-category_metrics: >-
+category_metrics:
+  - Attendance at cultural events
-  ['Attendance at cultural events', 'Attendance at public/open streets gatherings', 'Total number of local social media friends and connections Angelenos have']
+  - Attendance at public/open streets gatherings
+  - Total number of local social media friends and connections Angelenos have
-category_other: >-
+category_other:
-  ['LA is the best place to CREATE', 'LA is the best place to PLAY', 'LA is the healthiest place to LIVE']
+  - LA is the best place to CREATE
+  - LA is the best place to PLAY
+  - LA is the healthiest place to LIVE
-unique_identifier: otpooz0i
 category: connect
 uri: /connect/los-angeles-master-chorale/
 order: 5
 project_image: /assets/images/connect/los-angeles-master-chorale.jpg
-project_proposal_impact: []

 ---